gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 **Content is like a movie.
 It should display emotion, action, friendship, love, and above all, it should have a story, albeit an interesting one.**

-Of late, I'm hearing a lot about the content strategy and its effectiveness in dealing with many content problems (for example, content accuracy, reuse, visualization, or minimalism).
+Of late, I'm hearing a lot about the content strategy and its effectiveness in dealing with many content problems (for example, content accuracy, reuse, or visualization).
 Content strategists often present content strategy as a medicine for all the content related problems.
 But, does a content strategy, howsoever effective, is "the remedy" to all the ills ailing the content industry?

 Before I talk about my problems with the content strategy and its outcome, let's first understand what content strategy is.